 Settlement and domestic buildings.

 There is evidence of human activity since the Palaeolithic (Stone Age).
 The parish has yielded flint and bronze weapons and tools, pottery, including two Bronze Age urns found near an uncremated skeleton in Clipsall field.
 Early Iron Age remains are scantier, but Late Iron Age and early Roman pottery was found c.1980 south-east of the village, with three (destroyed) ring-ditches.
 Pottery and tesserae have been recovered from a probable Roman dwelling south of the village, while earthworks, possibly field boundaries, on New Fordey farm south of Barway suggest the existence of other habitations nearby.
-An Anglo Saxon village and burial ground were discovered in 2016 along Fordham Road, on what was locally known as Cutchey’s field opposite the cemetery.
-Yielding many fine items including a knife, another girdle hanger, coins, beads, shield bosses etc. A recent field walking event in May 2018, found a Bronze Age ring ditch, quantities of flints, pottery and metal items dating from the Palaeolithic to Medieval times, on land set between Qua and East Fen Commons.
-So Soham was certainly inhabited in Anglo Saxon times, its people being apparently buried in two separate cemeteries.
+An Anglo Saxon village and burial ground were discovered in 2016 along Fordham Road, on what was locally known as Cutchey’s field opposite the Fordham Road cemetery.
+Yielding many fine items including a knife, another girdle hanger, coins, beads, shield bosses etc. A recent field walking event in May 2018, found a Bronze Age ring ditch, pottery and metal items dating from the Palaeolithic and Neolithic (mid to late Stone Ages) to Medieval times, on land set between Qua and East Fen Commons (Eastern Gateway).
+In 2020 Bronze Age activity and some human remains were also found on land between Clipsalls Field and The Washes (Brook Street).
+Soham was certainly inhabited in Anglo Saxon times, its people being apparently buried in two separate cemeteries.
 One, on the site of the modern churchyard, which has produced cruciform brooches, perhaps mid 6th-century, the other as mentioned in Cutcheys field.